 Here is a simplified illustration that visually represents the differences between roundwound and flatwound strings:

 Note that both roundwound and flatwound strings can have gauges from light to heavy and can be designed for any scale length.
-These winding designs are found on electric guitars, acoustic guitar and bass guitars alike.
+These winding designs are found on electric guitars, acoustic guitars and bass guitars alike.

-But, what about the sound?
+But what about the sound?
 Is there a noticeable difference in tone between roundwound strings and flatwound strings?

 Roundwound Strings Vs. Flatwound Strings

 Now that we understand the design differences between flatwound and roundwound strings, let's consider how they behave on a guitar (or other stringed instruments).
 More specifically, we'll consider the differences in tone, string noise, price, longevity, and playability.

 Let's begin this section's discussion with a table showing the key differences between roundwound and flatwound guitar strings: